 - Amphetamines (Adderall)

-Prescription Drug Abuse in Pennsylvania
+Prescription Drug Crimes in Pennsylvania

 Drug possession charges are among the most common drug-related offenses prosecuted in Pennsylvania and can involve substances including heroin, cocaine and marijuana as well as prescription medications.
-Many prosecutors believe that individuals who have developed dependence to prescription drugs will often transition to the use of more dangerous street drugs such as heroin and cocaine.
+Furthermore, many prosecutors believe that individuals who have developed dependence to prescription drugs will often transition to the use of more dangerous street drugs such as heroin and cocaine.

 Prescription Drug Treatment Programs

+In many cases, successful completion of a pre-trial drug treatment program can contribute to a favorable outcome in a prescription drug possession case.
 I am extremely knowledgeable in the specialized drug treatment programs in Bucks County, Montgomery County and the surrounding counties.
 If necessary, I can assist you in finding an appropriate facility equipped to conduct a drug-addiction assessment as well as any recommended substance abuse treatment.

 Prescription Drug Possession Defined